 Building Out Keyword Lists

 Now that you understand the importance of relevant keywords, here are some good tips for building the most comprehensive keyword list for your AdWords campaigns:

 - Think like your customer.
 Make note of the main categories of your business and key terms and phrases that might fall under each.
 Think of terms or phrases your customers might use to describe your products or services.

 - Choose more general or specific keywords depending on your goal.
 Select specific keywords that are directly tied to the theme of your ad.
-More specific keywords means your ad will only appear for terms that apply directly to your business.
+More specific keywords mean your ad will only appear for terms that apply directly to your business.
 However, keep in mind that if your keywords are too specific, you may not reach as many people as you’d like.

-- Group similar keywords into themes based on your products, services or other categories.
+- Group similar keywords into themes based on your products, services, or other categories.
 This will help Google show more relevant ads to potential customers and keep your account organized.

 - Select the right number of keywords.
 Generally speaking, you should have roughly five to 20 keywords per ad group, although you can add more than 20 keywords in an ad group.
-Remember to group your keywords into themes, and don’t waste time including variations (misspellings, plurals etc.) of your keywords in the broad match type groups.
-Keywords with two or three words tend to be most effective.
+Remember to group your keywords into themes, and don’t waste time including variations (misspellings, plurals, etc.) of your keywords in the broad match type groups.
+Keywords with two or three words tend to be the most effective.

 - Use the Google AdWords Keyword Tool to identify new keywords.
 Use the Keywords Tool to get inspiration.
 This valuable tool can also show you how often people searched for those keywords, helping you choose the best keywords with less guesswork.